What's New in Ion 1.1

 Macros can be defined by a user either directly in a default module within an encoding directive or in a module defined externally (i.e., shared module).
 A macro has a name which must be unique in a module or it may have no name.

-the offset in the local macro table (mirroring binary), by name, or by qualifying the macro name/offset with the module name in the encoding context.
-An E-expression can
+In Ion binary, macros are always addressed in E-expressions by integer macro address.
+In Ion text, macros may be addressed by the offset in the local macro table (mirroring binary), by name, or by qualifying the macro name/offset with the module name in the encoding context.
+An E-expression can only refer to macros installed in the local macro table.

 E-expressions name resolution